 After graduating in 1982, he became an exhibits fabricator and project manager for museums and a zoo—sculpting, mold-making, and painting to create realistic models, dioramas, and environments.
 Carey has lived, worked, and painted in Florida, North Carolina, Washington, D.C., New Mexico.

-Carey now literally lives on the Shady Side in Shady Side, Maryland with his wife Heather, pups Carly and Cody, and cat Eutaw.
+Carey now lives on the Shady Side in Shady Side, Maryland with his wife Heather, pups Carly and Cody, and cats Eutaw, Mamma, Henny, and Brutie.

 I often begin my work with loosely drawn arabesque figures in flowing acrylic paint or charcoal drawing over washes of color.
 I initially work spontaneously.
 Shapes become characters – actors interacting in painterly, atmospheric fields.
 Collage, impasto paint and mediums, drawing, spray paint and washes of color integrate and delineate forms.
 I prefer to begin work outdoors and often spend days working outside when weather permits.
 Outside, I initiate gestural work freely, and awareness of the day and season influences the picture.